holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 }
 ```

-There is no use for that function right now.
-But we will get to it right now.
+1. Why a function?
+You will soon find out.
+Keep on reading.
+There is no use for it right now,
+   but we will get to it.
 We will also reuse previously created `fetchHotelPhotos` function very soon.

 <blockquote>
 For route and HTTP request / response handling, I'll be using [Koa](http://koajs.com/),